unoplatform/uno/doc/articles/uno-publishing-desktop-macos-advanced.md

 ### Additional Customization

-Further disk image customization is possible but can be tricky since it requires modification to the `.DS_Store` binary file inside the disk image (a lot of trials and errors).
-If more control is required (e.g. icon positioning, background image...) we recommend the use of 3rd party tools created specifically for this purpose.
+Further disk image customization is possible but can be tricky since it requires modification to the `.DS_Store` binary file inside the disk image (many trials and errors).
+If more control is required (e.g. icon positioning, background image...) we recommend using 3rd party tools created specifically for this purpose.
 Some free/open source examples are:

 - [create-dmg](https://github.com/sindresorhus/create-dmg)
 - [dmgbuild](https://dmgbuild.readthedocs.io/en/latest/)